 We believe the Phase 1/2 data to date continue to support the overall safety profile and biomarker effects of DNL310 as an investigational treatment in Hunter syndrome.
-Importantly, at dose levels resulting in robust and durable biomarker response, DN310 appears generally well tolerated with a safety profile consistent with standard of care ERT.
-In addition, early biomarker effects initially seen after four weeks of treatment with DNL310 were sustained after three months of dosing, and the reductions observed in CSF lipid biomarkers indicate, for the first time, an improvement in lysosomal function.
+Importantly, at dose levels resulting in robust and durable biomarker response, DN310 appears generally well tolerated with a safety profile consistent with standard-of-care ERT.
+In addition, early biomarker effects initially seen after 4 weeks of treatment with DNL310 were sustained after one year of dosing, and the reductions observed in CSF lipid biomarkers indicate an improvement in lysosomal function.
 The urine GAG results also support the potential for systemic administration of TV-enabled therapeutics to address peripheral disease.
 Overall, the magnitude and durability of biomarker response and tolerability seen with DNL310 in this Phase 1/2 trial provide strong support for the potential application of our TV technology to deliver enzymes and other therapeutic modalities to the brain.